Conscience93/Python-FastAPI-Project/README.txt

 ## V1.2 - 17/6/2022
 - Add Foreign Key in post model that is connected to user model.
-- Implement authorisation (Improving oauth2) so posts can only be changed by their owner.
+- Implement simple authorisation (Improving oauth2) so posts can only be changed by their owner.
 - Clean up main.py part 2

+## V1.3 - 19/6/2022
+- Add .env and .gitignore files (should have put that.
+Oops)
+- Replacing sensitive information with env reference.
+- Add pydantic for env value validation.

 Start-up
 venv/Scripts/Activate.ps1